Kentucky's 1st House of Representatives district

 Kentucky's 1st House of Representatives district is one of 100 districts in the Kentucky House of Representatives.
 Located in the far west of the state, it comprises the counties of Ballard, Crittenden, Fulton, Hickman, and part of McCracken.
 It has been represented by Steven Rudy (R–Paducah) since 2005.
 As of 2023, the district had a population of 44,228.
+In 2024, the median income for a household in the district was $61,830.

 Voter registration

 On January 1, 2025, the district had 37,408 registered voters, who were registered with the following parties.